rf-x/MDCA/README.md

 # MDCA: Multimodal dual cause analysis

-This repo provides the source code and data for the paper Dual Causes Generation Assisted Model for Multimodal Aspect-based Sentiment Classification
+This repo provides the source code and data for the paper Dual Causes Generation Assisted Model for Multimodal Aspect-based Sentiment Classification (TNNLS 2024)

 ----------